conversationai/perspectiveapi/api_reference.md

 ### Versions

 Models are versioned.
 We re-retrain them and release a new version when we get enough new trusted examples, either from [our demo](https://www.perspectiveapi.com) or from other clients of the API who ask us use their examples to make the models better (see the `AnalyzeComment` and `SuggestCommentScore` methods below).
 To use a specific version of a model, use a model name of the form `MODEL_NAME@VERSION_NUMBER`.
-If you don't append an `@VERSION_NUMBER` to a model name
+If a request does not specify a `@VERSION_NUMBER` at the end of a model name, it will use the latest version of the model.
 The latest version numbers are in the following table.

 Model Attribute Name | Latest Version Name
 ---------------------|-----------------------